emmercm/igir/docs/input/reading-archives.md

 ## Exact archive matching

 Some DAT files such as the [libretro BIOS System.dat](https://github.com/libretro/libretro-database/blob/master/dat/System.dat) catalog archives such as zip files, rather than the contents of those archives.
+This type of matching only makes sense with [TorrentZipped archives](../output/writing-archives.md#torrentzip).
 By default, Igir will try to detect DATs like these and calculate checksums for all archive files, in addition to the files they contain.

 This adds a potentially non-trivial amount of processing time during ROM scanning, so this behavior can be turned off with the option: